 - 6. With a partner, make a list of as many water-saving tips as you can think of.
-Include personal hygiene, water usage in the kitchen, laundry, car washing and watering plants.
+Include personal hygiene, laundry, car washing and watering plants.
 Try for 30 tips. - 7.
 Would you describe wasting water as inconsiderate, irresponsible, immoral, unethical, or criminal?
 Explain why.